beRajeevKumar/DailyWorks/README.md

-# DailyWorks — Task Management Dashboard
+# DailyWorks — Streamline Your Daily Workflow!

 DailyWorks is a modern, full-stack task management application designed to help users streamline their daily workflow.
 This project was built as a developer assignment and showcases a complete range of skills from backend API design to a polished, responsive React frontend.